izzatenquiry/full-esaie-tech-v1-x1/README.md

 The application is structured into intuitive suites, each targeting a specific content creation need:

 #### 📝 **AI Content Idea Suite**
-- **Staff MONOklix:** A team of specialized AI agents (e.g., market researcher, copywriter, scriptwriter) that users can select to perform specific marketing and content tasks.
+- **Staff ESAIE.TECH:** A team of specialized AI agents (e.g., market researcher, copywriter, scriptwriter) that users can select to perform specific marketing and content tasks.
 - **Content Ideas:** Generate trendy and engaging ideas for any topic using Google Search grounding for up-to-date results.
 - **Marketing Copy:** Craft persuasive copy for social media, ads, and websites with customizable tones and languages.
 - **Storyline Generator:** Automatically create a compelling 1-scene video ad concept from a product image and description.